clc14/ELLIS/README.md

 (for a headless lab server) or "Server with GUI" (if you intend to use the lab server as your lab station).

-2. Update the CentOS 7.2 install via 'yum -y update'.
+2. Update the CentOS 7.2 install via `yum -y update`.

-3. Run ELLIS (**./ellis.sh**).
+3. Run ELLIS (`./ellis.sh`).
 ELLIS will download and install all of the necessary packages from the standard CentOS repos, and configure everything automatically.
 The process should take five to ten minutes, depending upon your Internet speed.